 We consider it a privilege to earn your business, and doing the right thing instead of taking advantage of “leverageable opportunities” when what you don’t know you don’t inevitably happens and are professionally vulnerable.

-Communication turn-around - We don’t have layers upon layers of staff so from our first meeting you’ll talk to a true product expert with years of experience able to quicky answer complex questions.
+Communication turn-around - We don’t have layers upon layers of staff so from our first meeting you’ll talk to a true product expert with years of experience able to quickly answer complex questions.
 At Big-Tech ERP however, it generally takes lots of people, lots of time (over lots of meetings) to get to the same place, and this is the sales phase where everyone’s on their best behavior.
 This is further compounded by layers of editions and add-ons.
 Complexity it turns out, comes at a price (How many employees at big-tech does it take to turn a light bulb?).

 Professional Independence - Investors are great for start ups needing capital to get off the ground.
 We however decided to do it the old fashioned way - we boot strapped our way out of the doldrums, crossed the chasm, and seem to have landed in a happy place.
 Through it all we’ve remained ethically intact, became profitable, and have an amazing suite for our struggles.